Azure/azure-sdk-for-rust/sdk/openai/inference/README.md

 This SDK provides Rust types to interact with both OpenAI and Azure OpenAI services.

-Note: Currently request and response models have as few fields as possible, leveraging the server side defaults wherever it can.
+Note: Currently request and response models have as few fields as possible, leveraging the server side defaults wherever they can.

 ### Features